Back to California

 Protective Orders Extension

-The bill extends the duration of protective orders issued against people convicted of certain crimes, making them valid until two years after their release from prison or jail.
+The bill extends the duration of protective orders issued against people convicted of certain crimes, making them valid until two years after their release from prison or jail, up to a maximum of 10 or 15 years depending on the crime.

 What This Bill Does

-• Extends protective orders for up to 10 years if a person is found guilty of domestic violence, human trafficking, gang-related crime, or a sex offense.
+• Extends protective orders for up to 10 years if a person is convicted of domestic violence, human trafficking, gang-related crimes, or registerable sex offenses.

-• If the person is in prison or jail, the order can last until two years after their release, whichever comes later.
+• If the person was in prison or jail, the order can last until two years after they are released, whichever comes later.

-• For people convicted of battery on specific individuals like spouses, protective orders are extended to up to 15 years or two years after release from prison or jail.
+• For people who committed battery on certain individuals like spouses, protective orders can now be valid for up to 15 years.

 Who It Names or Affects

-• People who have been convicted of certain crimes like domestic violence, human trafficking, gang-related activities, or battery on specific individuals.
+• People who have been convicted of certain crimes like domestic violence, human trafficking, gang-related activities, and sex offenses.

 Terms To Know